 - Are you trying to prove to yourself and others that you are worthy and valuable with your achievements?

 Challenge the beliefs that you have.

 If you are an entrepreneur or a manager and you find it difficult to delegate your tasks to others, think this through: Is there really no one who can do your job?
 Or are you too identified with how indispensable you are?
-Before you help others, ask yourself: Do the other person really needs my help?
+Before you help others, ask yourself: Does the other person really need my help?
 Or am I doing it to feel good about myself?